artscorestudio/user-bundle/Resources/doc/form-types.md

 # User Manager Form Types

-The UserBundle provides a collection of form types to include in your forms.
+The User Bundle provides a collection of form types to include in your forms.

 ## SearchUserFormType

 This form type is for search a User entity manage by this bundle.
-It provides an [EntityType](http://symfony.com/doc/2.8/reference/forms/types/entity.html) but it along with a Twig view for manage autocompletion based on [Select2 jQuery Plugin](https://select2.github.io/).
-So, if you want to use it, please install select2 in your project or [ASFLayoutBundle](https://github.com/artscorestudio/layout-bundle).
+It provides an [EntityType][1] but it along with a Twig view for manage autocompletion based on [Select2 jQuery Plugin][2].
+So, if you want to use it, please install select2 in your project or [ASFLayoutBundle][3].

 ```php
 <?php